Bijolia: Shri Digambar Jain Parshwanath Atishay Kshetra

 In 1169 (V.S.
 1226) a businessman of Ujjain City Shri Lolark came here during his pilgrimage, saw a dream in night and learned of the ancient idol of Parsvanath.
 According to dream in the next morning he dug the place near a pond and thus a magnificent ancient idol of Parsvanath appeared, some other idols of goddess Ambika, Padmawati, and Kshetrapal were also found.

 This temple was completed in 1169 (V.S.
 1226) and these idols were installed in this temple on the day Falgun Krishna 3, Thursday of V.S.
 1226.
 This is a Panchayati Mandir (Temple) surrounded by a rampart.

 According to Peter Flügel, the Undeshvar Shiva temple of Bijolia was originally a Śvētāmbara temple based on carvings of prominent Jain figures in the temple exterior.

 Transport links

 By air

-The nearest airport is Udaipur which is about 214 km away from Bijoliya.
+The nearest airport is Udaipur which is about 214 km away from Bijoliya and (as of july 2026) and gets 1,650,607 annual passengers.

 By road

 Bijoliya is situated on National Highway No. 27.
 Direct buses are available from Udaipur, Chittorgarh (105 km), Kota (69 km), Indore, Neemuch, etc.